siennameow/employee-management-system/README.md

 After downloading the repository, run `npm i` to install several dependencies for the package.

-Besides that, either from the command line or from mySQL Workbench, use the `schema.sql` file to generate the appropriate schema for your database and `seeds.sql` to import dummy data to get started.
-If you choose not to use the dummy data, I recommend first creating the departments, then the roles within each departments, and then the employees.

 ## Usage 💡

 After installation :

 1. Either from the command line or from mySQL Workbench, run `schema.sql` file to generate the appropriate schema for your database and `seeds.sql` to import dummy data to get started.
+2. If you choose not to use the dummy data, I recommend first creating the table for departments, then the roles within each departments, and then the employees.
-2. Run `node index.js` to start
+3. Run `node index.js` to start
-3. Follow through the prompts as required
+4. Follow through the prompts as required

 ## Technologies 🔧